TYPO3-extensions/sphinx/Documentation/UsersManual/AdvancedCrossLinks/Index.rst

 .. _xmlstarlet: http://xmlstar.sourceforge.net/

-The index file ``objects.inv`` will be stored along your HTML documentation.
+The index file :file:`objects.inv` will be stored along your HTML documentation.
 You should then deploy this HTML directory to your website and :ref:`cross-link to it as usual <docs-typo3-org-crosslink>`.